ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

      - LBWSG exposure changes for some simulants upon transition from the early to late neonatal age group.
 This should not affect model mortality rates given that the relative risk value during the late neonatal age group is appropriately assigned according to exposure at birth.
 However, the issue will cause errors in the birthweight observers in the simulation.
      - Implemented and run.
 Needs interactive sim validation
      - Soon
-   * - Wasting transition rates among simulants younger than six months of age
+   * - Overestimation of wasting effect on diarrheal diseases mortality
-     - `As seen in this notebook <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model6/model_6.0.0_vicious_cycle_effect_verification.ipynb>`_
+     - `As demonstrated in this notebook <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model6/model_6.0.0_risk_effects_verification.ipynb>`_.
+Perhaps due to biased PAF by using the population level wasting risk exposure for the PAF calculation rather than the wasting risk exposure specific to the population with diarrheal diseases.
-     - Rajan implemented and launched.
-Ali to validate.
+     - Update to a `custom PAF calculation defined in this PR <https://github.com/ihmeuw/vivarium_research/pull/786>`_
-     - ASAP
+     - Soon
-   * - Biased PAF for risk effect of wasting on diarrheal diseases excess mortality rate
+   * - Overestimation of wasting state prevalence ratios by diarrheal disease status
-     - `As demonstrated in this notebook <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model6/model_6.0.0_risk_effects_verification.ipynb>`_
+     - `Shown in this notebook <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model6/model_6.0.0_vicious_cycle_effect_verification.ipynb>`_.
+Unsure of reason
-     - Evaluate results with updated vicious cycle bugfix implementation to see if update is still necessary.
-If so, update to a `custom PAF calculation defined in this PR <https://github.com/ihmeuw/vivarium_research/pull/786>`_
+     - Discuss with Abie.
+Potential ideas include: long tail of time spent in diarrheal disease infected state due to the assumption of a constant hazard.
+Correlation between stunting and wasting (prevalence ratios are exaggerated in sqlns scenario), which due to stunting effect on diarrhea will exaggerate wasting and diarrhea correlation.
-     - TBD
+     - Soon

 .. todo::